alban-read/M1-MICRO-FORTH/dumbint.md

 There is a stack of locals; the size means words nested 250 levels deep can use them.

-Beyond that, for example in a deeply recursive function, locals become invalid, due to the fixed size locals stack.
+Beyond that, for example in a deeply recursive function, locals become invalid, due to the fixed size stack.

 The command line is level 0, it has 'local' variables also.